pemistahl/lingua/README.md

 ## <a name="library-reason"></a> Why does this library exist? <sup>[Top ▲](#table-of-contents)</sup>
 Language detection is often done as part of large machine learning frameworks or natural language processing applications.
 In cases where you don't need the full-fledged functionality of those systems or don't want to learn the ropes of those, a small flexible library comes in handy.

 So far, two other comprehensive open source libraries working on the JVM for this task are [Apache Tika] and [Optimaize Language Detector].
-Unfortunately, especially the latter has two major drawbacks:
+Unfortunately, especially the latter has three major drawbacks:

 1. Detection only works with quite lengthy text fragments.
 For very short text snippets such as Twitter messages, it doesn't provide adequate results.
+2. The more languages take part in the decision process, the less accurate are the detection results.
-2. Configuration of the library is quite cumbersome and requires some knowledge about the statistical methods that are used internally.
+3. Configuration of the library is quite cumbersome and requires some knowledge about the statistical methods that are used internally.

 *Lingua* aims at eliminating these problems.
 It nearly doesn't need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
 It draws on both rule-based and statistical methods but does not use any dictionaries of words.
 It does not need a connection to any external API or service either.
 Once the library has been downloaded, it can be used completely offline.